pradhan-chandan/Notes-for-initiating-RNA-seq-analysis/README.md

 To run your seqs through SpliSER, follow the commands

-For looking at strandedness: craig says if u open the bam in IGV and colour reads by first of pair strand, and then look as a + strand gene (load gff file to see +/-), there are two scenarios:
+For looking at strandedness: if u open the bam in IGV and colour reads by first of pair strand, and then look as a + strand gene (load gff file to see +/-), there are two scenarios:

 #open IGV software > open your bam file to see the alignment > right click on the reads > choose “colour alignment by” > choose first-of-pair-strand > check for +ve strands (->) arrows and -ve strands (<-)  arrows.